Divagnz/React-Native-MCP/EXPO_TOOLS_SPEC.md

 #### Tool Not Available / MCP Connection Failures

 **Symptoms:**
-- Error: "No such tool available: mcp__react-native-expo-mcp__*"
+- Error: "No such tool available: mcp__mcp-react-native-expo__*"
-- "Failed to reconnect to react-native-expo-mcp"
+- "Failed to reconnect to mcp-react-native-expo"
 - Tools work intermittently

 **Diagnosis:**